ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - As a manger, take care of yourself
   - (Return to listen, it’s a loop)

-# Part 2: tools and techniques
+# Part 2: Tools and Techniques

-## 5: relationships
+## 5: Relationships
 - Start with yourself, stay centered and take care of yourself
 - When everyone is able to bring the best of themselves to work, they are more fulfilled, they work better with one another, and the team gets better results
 - Lay down unilateral authority